orenkes/Weather-App-Project/README.md

 ## Weather - App - Project ⛅

-`Note!` AccuWeathers API can only be made 50 calls per 24 hours (so sometimes the site data will not might not appear).
+`Note!` AccuWeathers API can only be made 50 calls per 24 hours (so sometimes the site data might not appear as expected).

 `My linkedin profile:`

 https://www.linkedin.com/in/oren-kesler-934245144/